-- Sec.
-101. Quarterly Financial and Physical Reports.
-Departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, shall submit quarterly reports on its financial and physical accomplishments, within thirty (30) days after the end of each quarter, through the following: - (a) URS or other electronic means for reports not covered by the URS; and - (b) Agency's website.
+Sec.
+97. Financial and Physical Accountability Reports.
+Departments, bureaus, offices and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs, shall submit reports on its financial and physical accomplishments, on a monthly, quarterly, or yearly basis, as required under existing guidelines through the following:

+- (a) URS or other electronic means for reports not covered by the URS; and - (b) Agency's website.